pekelund-dev/codex-test/docs/cloud-run-deployment.md

 1. Open **Cloud Build** → **Builds** → **Create build**.
 2. Configure a build trigger or run a manual build pointing to the repository.
 3. Ensure the `Dockerfile` is located at the repo root or provide the correct path.
-The provided definition builds with GraalVM images (`ghcr.io/graalvm/jdk:21`) to keep the resulting container layers small while still running on a full Java 21 runtime.
+The provided definition uses a GraalVM builder (`ghcr.io/graalvm/jdk:21`) to compile the application and a lightweight distroless Java 21 runtime (`gcr.io/distroless/java21-debian12:nonroot`) so the published image stays slim in Artifact Registry.
 4. Set the Artifact Registry repository as the build output.

 ### CLI